KimiaLabMayo/HistopathologyFeatureExtractors/README.md

 **Acknowledgements**
 Some parts of some models' code are taken from their original repositories.
 We thank the authors for their great work.

+## Disclaimer
+This code is intended for research puposes only.
+Any commercial use is prohibited.